 New York City Schools with Cake Decorating Classes

 Students who are interested in cake decorating can find training through continuing education or personal enrichment classes, as well as formal degree programs in hospitality.
-Learn about the cake-decorating options at three colleges affiliated with the City University of New York (CUNY), and find a comparison table with at-a-glance facts about the individual schools.
-A follow-up paragraph with other school options can be found below the table.
+Learn about the cake-decorating options at two colleges affiliated with the City University of New York (CUNY), and find a comparison table with at-a-glance facts about the individual schools.
+A follow-up paragraph with other school options can be found at the end of the article.

 - The New York City College of Technology in Brooklyn, located a little less than two miles from downtown Manhattan, offers an associate's degree program in hospitality management that includes baking and pastry classes.

 - At nearly 16 miles, York College in Queens is the furthest from downtown Manhattan and also offers a personal enrichment program that includes classes in cake decorating.

 Although continuing education and personal enrichment classes are typically offered on a flat-fee basis, the following table includes information about financial aid, tuition and admissions for students who would like to take their interest in baking and pastry making to the next level.

 |New York City College of Technology (CUNY)||York College (CUNY)|

 |School Type||4-year, public||4-year, public|